8bitTitanas/fog-of-war/README.md

 DKP points can be gained from any of the following activities.

 #### Participation in guild sponsored raids
-- MC (1 DKP per 30 minutes)
+- MC (2 DKP per 30 minutes)
-- BWL (1 DKP per 30 minutes)
+- BWL (2 DKP per 30 minutes)
 - AQ40 (2 DKP per 30 minutes)
+- OnTime Bonus (2dkp for being at meetup prior to raid start)
 #### Required Resource Turn-Ins

 Some items required for guild progression can be mailed to `Fogofwarbank` for DKP rewards.
 The cap for DKP earned in this manner is 4 DKP per week with the exception of [Black Lotus](https://classic.wowhead.com/item=13468/black-lotus) which rewards 12 DKP per week due to it's gold cost.
 Items are counted each Monday and DKP values will be updated in Monolith accordingly.
+Each point of DKP is equal to roughly 10g in regards to Turn-ins.

 Items Eligable for Turn-In:
 - [Greater Shadow Protection Potion x5](https://classic.wowhead.com/spell=17578/greater-shadow-protection-potion) (4 DKP)